developerjillur/hover-to-show-full-image-in-slide/README.md

-# hover-to-show-full-image-in-slide
-Slide Image on Hover Using jquery simple solution
+# Hover to Show Full image in slide
+just a simple thing jquery script.
+When you hoave image full images will be preview in slider